 If you're looking for a bit more of a thrill then a visit to Royal Ascot is a must.
 In keeping with tradition and heritage, the race has been go on since 1711 and is perhaps the most famous horse race in the UK.
-The Queen visits everyday and enters in a beautiful horse-drawn carriage.
+The Queen visits Royal Ascot most years and enters in a beautiful horse-drawn carriage.
 Spread over five days it is a very much British affair with champagne and strawberries and a strict dress code if you are in the Royal enclosure- ladies in fabulous dresses and hats, while men in morning suits.

 If you're visiting Berkshire with the kids then a trip to Legoland is a must visit.
 With over 55 rides and attractions it's a great day out for the family.
 Specifically aimed as an attraction for 3 - 12 year olds, Legoland is situated in 150 acres of woodland and has building workshops, driving schools and water rides.
 You won't run out of things to do!